aws/eks-anywhere/docs/content/en/docs/clustermgmt/nodes/vmotion.md

 ### Considerations for node migration using vMotion

-When migrating EKS-A nodes with vMotion, several considerations must be kept in mind, particularly around configuration values defined in the [EKS-A vSphere cluster spec file](https://anywhere.eks.amazonaws.com/docs/getting-started/vsphere/vsphere-spec/).
+When migrating EKS Anywhere nodes with vMotion, several considerations must be kept in mind, particularly around configuration values defined in the [vSphere cluster spec file]({{< relref "/docs/getting-started/vsphere/vsphere-spec" >}}) .
 These configurations must remain unchanged during the migration and the infrastructure these configurations represent should also not change.

 1. **No Cross-vCenter vMotion**